Ingestion: Digest Phase

 The digest phase supports key range of functionality that processes, stores and queries data as it is being ingested.
 The most critical part of digest is the storage of files down to disk that will be used by LogScale.
 The full range of operations during this phase includes:

-• Running live searches with the incoming data before it is stored to return the newest events matching searches (for Live Queries).
+• Run live searches with the incoming data before it is stored to return the newest events matching searches (for Live Queries).

-• Executes historical searches on most recent and current data
+• Execute historical searches on most recent and current data.

 The digest phase is critical as data cannot be searched until the data has been digested and stored.
 Digest supports two separate workflows to support the digest (and storage) of information and the execution of queries for live queries and alerts: